daumling/logo/spec/discussion.md

 Currently, major Logo dialects required that constants are quoted. `MAKE "A 5` is a typical example.
 It is very difficult for young students to understand the meaning behind this.

 I suggest that certain Logo commands not require quoting. `MAKE A 5` is easier to write, to read, and to understand.
-This may introduce a new level of complexity for commands that may or may not accepts strings as inputs.
+This may introduce a new level of complexity for commands that may or may not accept strings as inputs.

 Example: This is good code: